Exiv2/exiv2/CONTRIBUTING.md

 # How to contribute #

-All help is appreciated.
-All contributors are unpaid volunteers.
-If you really want to see something added to Exiv2 - volunteer!

 ## General workflow for contributing ##

-1. Fork, then clone the repo:
+1. Fork, then clone the repo (more details [here](https://guides.github.com/activities/forking/)):
 ```
 git clone git@github.com:your-username/exiv2.git
 ```

-2. Configure the project and build (More details about how to run CMake at XXX) :
+2. Configure the project and build (CMake is our the preferred configuration system, but not the only one.
+More details in the [README.md](README.md)) :
 ```
 mkdir build && cd build
 cmake .. && cmake --build . --config Release